CS CIL Blaj: History

-The stay in Divizia C was short, as Târnavele ranked last in Series XI the following season and were relegated back to the fourth division.
-However, Târnavele quickly returned to the third division, winning the Alba County Championship again in the 1985–86 season and beating CFR Arad, the Arad County Championship winner, in the promotion play-off with a 5–1 aggregate score (3–1 away, 2–0 at home).
+The stay in Divizia C proved brief, as Târnavele finished last in Series XI in the 1984–85 season and were relegated to the fourth tier.
+The club immediately bounced back, winning the 1985–86 Alba County Championship and defeating CFR Arad, the Arad County Championship winners, 5–1 on aggregate in the promotion play-off, following victories of 3–1 away and 2–0 at home.